 In Scripture, there is power in the words and the works of Jesus.
 Typically, the Westerner spends more times musing over the words without balancing out doing the works of Jesus.
 When Jesus sent out his disciples to minister (Luke 9.1), he gave them power and authority over demons and to cure diseases.
 These are two important words in Kingdom theology.
 Let’s take a closer look:

-The root word from which power (dunamis) comes can be defined as to have capacity.
-It can mean to have the ability to carry out something; to bring something, or to conclude something.
+The root word from which power (dunamis) comes can be defined as to have the capacity.
+It can mean having the ability to carry out something; to bring something, or to conclude something.
 It can denote spontaneity.
 In the classical period of the Greek language, dunamis meant the ability to achieve in the area of physical, military, or political power.

 Synoptic Gospels and Acts